imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Avoid watching other people blessing and bless them.md

 ---
 type: process
-initiative:
+domain:
 - '[[Envy]]'
 due: ''
 recurrence: ''
 start: ''
 context: ''
 dependency: ''
-delay: false
+status: ''
-status: working
+detail: null
-private: false
+sidebar_label: Avoid watching other people blessing and bless them
 ---

-Link to [Envy](docs/sidebar1/Initiatives/bad%20traits/Envy.md): say Tabaraka Lah or macha'alah when witnessing a blessing.
+Link to [Envy](docs/sidebar1/Objective/bad%20traits/Envy.md): say Tabaraka Lah or macha'alah when witnessing a blessing.

 To avoid this, don't look greedily at what other people possess so you don't desire what they have (status or wealth).
 You can do this by unfollowing someone wealthy on social media.